No Pre-Licensing Required — No Fingerprinting Required

 How to Get Your Massachusetts Insurance License in 2026

-Massachusetts requires no pre-licensing education hours and no fingerprinting — making it one of the simplest states to get licensed.
-Compare 4 exam prep courses, learn Prometric exam details, and get your MA insurance license fast.
+Massachusetts requires no pre-licensing education hours and no fingerprinting.
+Compare exam prep options, learn Prometric exam details, and understand the MA insurance license steps.

 Exam Prep Cost